mdsimpson/wordpress-plugin-shortcodes-actions-filters/readme.txt

 but this is only available to users with Administrator role.

 Why this plugin?
-Existing WordPress documentation suggests adding your own action and filters in the theme's functions.php file.
+Existing WordPress documentation suggests adding your own shortcodes, action and filters in the theme's functions.php file.
-This is not a good idea because
+This is not a good idea because:

 * If you upgrade your theme, this file can be overwritten and
 * if you change your theme then you need to add the same code to that theme as well.